-The quality of water available in the country is also very low.
-Only 7 percent of wastewater is treated.
+The quality of water available in the country is also very low and only 7 percent of wastewater is treated.

-Besides, almost 25 million Indonesians do not use toilets and still practice open defecation.
-It makes water sources polluted and causes diarrhea.
+Furthermore, almost 25 million Indonesians do not use toilets and still practice open defecation.
+This practice pollutes the water sources and also causes diarrhea.